Villa Beau-Site: Building

 Inside, the building preserves its original floor plan.
-It forms part of a row of homogenous townhouses, built 1904–1910 in eclectic styles, overlooking Forest Park.
+It forms part of a row of homogenous town houses, built between 1904 and 1910 in eclectic styles, overlooking Forest Park.

-The building bears certain similarities with Saint-Cyr House by Gustave Strauven, also in Brussels.
-The official list of architectural heritage of Brussels describes the facade of the building as "remarkable" and art historian Cécile Dubois has described the building as "a stunning architectural gem".
+The building bears certain similarities with the Saint-Cyr House by Gustave Strauven, also in Brussels.
+The official list of architectural heritage of Brussels describes the façade of the building as "remarkable" and art historian Cécile Dubois has described the building as "a stunning architectural gem".